mj-xmr/SolOptXMR/README.md

 `0 15 10 * * ? *`	means: 10:15 AM every day

+[Here's more interactive way](https://crontab.guru/) to understand the syntax.
+Note, that it doesn't use the required seconds part though.

 As with the computers json, a given habit may be disabled by setting its `count` field to `0`.

 ### System